Wednesday, July 9, 2025

 Hexes

-You gain two hexes when you take your first template in this class.
+You learn two hexes when you take your first template in this class.
 For a comprehensive list of hexes available to all Witches, see the list at the bottom of the page.

-While wearing your big hat, you can cast hexes as if you invested +1 MD, though this will cause most people to immediately identify you as a Witch.
+Finally, while wearing your big hat, any hexes you cast are as if you invested +1 MD, though most people will now immediately identify you as a Witch.

 Invocations

-As a Witch, you also gain the right to participate in Invocations—exceptionally powerful curses.
-You don't know any Invocations when you become a Witch, but your Coven may teach you their signature curse, and you might be able to find them (as well as new hexes) in other places...
+You don't know any Invocations when you become a Witch, but you will eventually gain enough knowledge (and experience) for your Coven to teach you their signature curse.
+You might also be able to find them (along with new spells & hexes) in other, more distant places...

 Coven

-A Witch gains its spell list, as well as additional features, through their chosen Coven.
+A Witch gains its spell list, as well as additional features and proficiency, through their chosen Coven.
 The list of currently available covens for this chassis can be found below:

 1. Colorful Witches (links to come)